pygame-community/pygame-ce/docs/reST/ref/surface.rst

       Return a rectangle of the current clipping area.
-The Surface will always return a valid rectangle that will never be outside the bounds of the image.
+The Surface will always return a valid rectangle that will never be outside the bounds of the surface.
 If the Surface has had ``None`` set for the clipping area, the Surface will return a rectangle with the full area of the Surface.

       .. ## Surface.get_clip ##